CBIGR/SUBATOMIC/README.md

   - Summarizes some more general information per cluster
   - Columns
     - **Module**: name of the module
-    - **Comments**: Annoated comments if some exist
+    - **Comments**: annotated comments if they exist
-    - **nrTF**: number of TF in the module
+    - **nrTF**: number of TFs in the module
-    - **nrGO**: number of GO annotated in the module
+    - **nrGO**: number of GO annotated terms in the module
     - **nrInCluster**: number of genes in the cluster
   - ```edges.nnf```
-    - Network file for import info Cytoscape
+    - Network file for import into Cytoscape
   - ```edges.sif```
     - Simple interaction format showing edges and the edge type as extra information
     - Columns
       - Source node
-      - Network type were the edge originates from
+      - Interaction type
       - Target node
   - ```NodeAttributes.noa```
   - Attribute file that can be imported into Cytoscape to annotate modules